allan-wang9/allan-wang9/README.md

 - 👋 Hi, I’m @allan-wang9
-- 👀 I’m a 3rd year computer science student at Carleton Univerity and currently interning at Telesat as a Business Systems Developer.
+- 👀 I’m a 4th year computer science student at Carleton Univerity and currently interning at Telesat as an Application Developer.
-- 🌱 I’m currently learning React/front-end web technologies.
 - 📫 You can reach me at <allanwang@cmail.carleton.ca> !

 <!---